11 Tips for Visiting Yellowstone National Park

 For most Americans, this is probably assumed, as the vast majority of us consider driving our primary method of transportation.
 One thing is for sure: There is no public transportation at Yellowstone.

 There is no shuttle, taxi or bus service.
 You are completely on your own.
-If you are flying, rent a car.
+If you are flying to the area, you will need to rent a car.
 I simply would not consider visiting Yellowstone any other way.

 Passing the bison on the way up to Dunraven Pass.